supergarotinho/ambari-mongodb/README.md

 - Shard architecture configuration:
   - Configure witch instances will be in witch shard
   - Configure witch instances will act as an arbiter
+- Automatically configure the shards adding the nodes to it
+  - Automatically detect the primary host to do it
+- Automatically add the shard to the mongos (Query Router) shard list
 - Support cluster scaling:
   - Adding new shards to the cluster
   - Adding new instances to the shard